samuelcatalano-zz/virgin-money-technical-test/README.md

 Basic URL path if you're running locally is: http://localhost:8080/virgin-money/transactions

 #### Check out the open API documentation to see the JSON body example.

+### How to run the tests:
+- For the controller test: `co.uk.virginmoneyexercise.VirginMoneyExerciseApplicationTests`
+- For the service test: `co.uk.virginmoneyexercise.service.TransactionServiceImplTest`